vineethkumarv/sv-wiki/Control-Flow.md

 ## case
-The case statement allows us to execute the code for the particular case expression .
+The case statement allows us to execute the code for the particular case expression.
-This will give the proper structure for a long code and decrease the complexity of the code also .
+This will give the proper structure for a long code and decrease the complexity of the code also.
-There are three updates for the case statement in system verilog and these are -
+There are three updates for the case statement in the system Verilog and these are -
 1. unique case
 2. unique0 case
 3. priority case